Will Frozen 2 be on Disney+ UK? How to watch the Frozen sequel now

 What devices is Disney+ available on?

-In the US, where the platform has already launched, the Disney+ app is available on various devices, including most Apple iOS devices and Android devices.

-It’s also expected to be made available on the same devices in the UK when it launches.
+In the US, where the platform launched first, the Disney+ app is available on various devices, including most Apple iOS devices and Android devices.
+It’s also now available on the same devices in the UK.

 Users can watch the service by downloading the Disney+ app.

-It will also be available on Amazon devices, including Fire TV streaming devices and compatible Fire Tablets, as well as Disney+ on PCs via your web browser.
+It is also available on Amazon devices, including Amazon Firestick streaming devices and compatible Fire Tablets, as well as Disney+ on PCs via your web browser.

 Wondering what devices it will work on?
 Check out our list of devices the Disney+ app is available on.

-Disney+ UK is launching on March 24th.
+Disney+ UK has now launched.
 If you’re looking for more to watch check out our TV guide.
 You can sign up here.